DNNCommunity/DNNDocs/content/developers/developer-references/image-handler/index.md

 | `Fit`       | Resizes the image while maintaining the aspect ratio, ensuring the image fits within the given dimensions
 | `FitSquare` | Resizes the image and centers it on a generated background (white by default)

-The color of the generated background ca be specified via the `backcolor` parameter (documented in the [Placeholder Mode](#placeholder-mode) section).
+The color of the generated background can be specified via the `backcolor` parameter (documented in the [Placeholder Mode](#placeholder-mode) section).
 A border can also be added in this same color by specifying its width in the `border` parameter, e.g. `border=10`

 ## Filters